nesk/proposal-extension-functions/README.md

 ### This extension syntax can only call functions

-Binding functions like done in [tc39/proposal-bind-operator](https://github.com/tc39/proposal-bind-operator) is out of scope.
+Binding functions like suggested in [tc39/proposal-bind-operator](https://github.com/tc39/proposal-bind-operator) is out of scope.
 The extension syntax requires parentheses after the function name, otherwise it will simply retrieve the value of the property with the same name.

 ```js
 function countWords() {